SKYLITE-1605/github-actions-lab-VASISHTA/README.md

 Checks out the repository.

-Runs a simple command to print "Hello, GitHub Actions!".
+Runs a simple command to print "Hello, GitHub Actions!!".

 How to Use
 Make any changes to the repository and push them.